A. Hiring policies

 Policy on solicitation

-Calvin College encourages participation in charitable and other causes.
-For the continued efficiency of operations, however, the college must place some limitations on solicitation in college buildings and offices and on campus grounds.
+Calvin University encourages participation in charitable and other causes.
+For the continued efficiency of operations, however, the university must place some limitations on solicitation in university buildings and offices and on campus grounds.
 Specifically, either verbal or written solicitations on behalf of any organization, individual, or cause are allowed only during the non-working time of all staff members involved.
 In the same manner, distribution of pamphlets, petitions, or similar material on behalf of any organization, individual or cause is allowed only during non-working time in non-working areas.

 Policy on pets in the workplace

-All pets on college grounds must be kept under reasonable control by leash and may not be left unattended.
-Pet owners are required to keep their animals from being an annoyance to the students, faculty and staff of the college.
+All pets on university grounds must be kept under reasonable control by leash and may not be left unattended.
+Pet owners are required to keep their animals from being an annoyance to the students, faculty and staff of the university.

 The owner or person having custody of any pet that defecates on Calvin property shall immediately remove all feces and dispose of it properly.
 Pet owners will be required to make restitution for any damage caused by pets or costs of cleanup after pets.

 Faculty, staff and students who fail to abide by this policy may be subject to disciplinary action.
 Pets in violation of this policy may be impounded at the owner's expense.